zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 In Zowe, authentication can be performed via JWT tokens, whereby a token can be provided by a specialized service, which can then be used to provide authentication information.
 This service is described in more details at [Zowe Authentication and Authorization Service](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).
 When a client authenticates with the API ML, the client receives the JWT token in exchange.
 This token can be used for further authentication.
 If z/OSMF is configured as the authentication provider and the client already received a JWT token produced by z/OSMF, it is possible to reuse this token within API ML for authentication.

-This article describes how services in the Zowe API ecosystem are expected to accept and use JWT tokens so that API clients have a stadardized experience.
+This parent article describes how services in the Zowe API ecosystem are expected to accept and use JWT tokens so that API clients have a stadardized experience.

+* For information about enabling a JWT token refresh endpoint, see [Enabling single sign on for clients via JWT token configuration](../user-guide/api-mediation/configuration-jwt/#enabling-a-jwt-token-refresh-endpoint).

+* For more information about authentication with JWT token, see [SAF Authentication Provider](../extend/extend-apiml/authentication-for-apiml-services/#authentication-with-jwt-token).

 ### Token-based Login Flow and Request/Response Format